Xarpet/SICP_Notes/SICP Notes.md

 ### 1.1.5 The Substitution Model for Procedure Application

-If a combination has an operator that is a compound procedure, the intepreter must follow a certain sequence of process to evaluate the operators and the operands.
+If a combination has an operator that is a compound procedure, the interpreter must follow a certain sequence of process to evaluate the operators and the operands.
 More specifically, the formal parameters in the body of the procedure (operator) needs to be substituted by the operands(whether already evaluated to primitive objects or still remains to be expressions.
 See below.)

 The most intuitive and what lisp uses is *applicative-order evaluation*, where all the operands are fully evaluated to primitive objects before substituting the formal parameters in the procedure.